how to boost struggling readers success with the simple and effective routine of word mapping

 I hope you’ve seen how simple it can be to incorporate ‘Science of Reading’ aligned word-mapping activities into daily routines and how it can significantly enhance a child’s literacy skills.

-For more structured word mapping activities, check out my comprehensive resources designed to make learning both effective and enjoyable.
-Happy mapping!
+For more structured word mapping activities, check out my comprehensive resources below, designed to make learning both effective and fun.
+Happy word mapping!